-There are four standing Subcommittees of the MCC: The Curriculum Refinement, Innovation, and Strategic Planning - Continuous Quality Improvement (CRISP-CQI) Committee, the Subcommittee on Educational Faculty Development, the Subcommittee on Diversity and Inclusive Teaching and Learning, and the Administrative Policy Committee.
-Each Subcommittee has a formal charge, role, and membership list.
-The Subcommittees report findings and recommendations to the MCC, with the MCC having the final decision-making authority.
+There are six (6) standing Subcommittees of the MCC: The Subcommittee on Years 1 and 2, The Subcommittee on Years 3 and 4, the Scholarly Concentrations Subcommittee, the Subcommittee on Program in Educational Faculty Development, the Committee on Diversity and Inclusive Teaching and Learning, and the Administrative Policy Committee.
+Each Committee and Subcommittee has a formal charge, role, and membership list, and report findings and recommendations to the MCC, with the MCC having the final decision-making authority.